fsaavedra0003/License-Plate-Detector-with-YOLO/README.md

 This project uses [YOLOv8](https://github.com/ultralytics/ultralytics) for automatic **license plate detection** from images and stores the detection metadata in a **PostgreSQL** database.
 Cropped images of the detected plates are saved locally.

+-This project leverages YOLOv8, a state-of-the-art object detection model, to automatically detect and extract vehicle license plates from images.
+It is designed as a pipeline that performs the following steps:

+-Object Detection: YOLOv8 is used to detect license plates within input images with high accuracy and speed.

+-Image Cropping: Detected license plates are cropped from the original images and saved locally for further analysis or archiving.

+-Metadata Storage: Detection results — including image filenames, bounding box coordinates, timestamps, and confidence scores — are stored in a PostgreSQL database for efficient querying and tracking.

+-Scalable Architecture: The modular design allows integration with video streams, APIs, or edge devices (e.g., Raspberry Pi, Jetson Nano) for real-time detection scenarios.

+-This project can be used in applications such as parking management systems, traffic monitoring, toll collection, and smart surveillance, where license plate recognition is essential.

 ---

 ## 📌 Features